 When people (OR ANIMALS) are given antibiotics, it always causes at least some degree of something called dysbiosis.
 DYSBIOSIS describes the abnormal ratios of bad bacteria to good bacteria (or OTHER ORGANISMS).
 Unless you are seriously immunocompromised (HIV, Cancer, etc), the ultimate cause of your Dysbiosis is taking antibiotics ---- even just a round or two over the course of your lifetime (HERE).
 Women tend to understand dysbiosis better than their male counterparts because they understand vaginal yeast infections.
 But what if I told you that yeast can become blood-borne (or get into your intestines) and set up shop (HERE).
 This is a common form of Dysbiosis as well.

 While antibiotics are causing dysbiosis, it's our HIGH CARB LIFESTYLE that's feeding this beast.
 Here's a little "fun fact" to think about.
 Science has shown us that antibiotics are a significant cause of cancer (HERE).
 Science has also proven that sugar is cancer's food of choice (HERE).
 Thus, it's no wonder that so many studies are talking about the relationship between cancer and dysbiotic fungal / yeast infections (HERE).
 But there's an even bigger problem in all of this.
 It takes about two minutes of Google searching to realize that not only do antibiotics cause dysbiosis, but numerous classes of other drugs do as well (HERE).
-In fact, it's common knowledge that most of "THE BIG FIVE" are intimately related to both microbiota dysfunction and Leaky Gut Syndrome; automatically linking them to dysbiosis.
+In fact, it's common knowledge that most of "THE BIG FIVE" are not only intimately related to IMMUNE SYSTEM SUPPRESSION, but are intimately related to both microbiota dysfunction and Leaky Gut Syndrome; automatically linking them to dysbiosis.

 As you should start to be realizing, while sometimes needed, drugs in no way, shape, or form, restore homeostasis.
-The cold, hard, truth is, they foul it up.
+The cold, hard, truth is that while creating a desired effect, they foul it up, creating an undesired SIDE EFFECT.
 Big time.
 Even though drugs have the ability to change certain symptoms, they are not changing underlying physiological dysfunction.
 Unfortunately, in most cases, this is true of nutritional supplements as well (HERE), which also have the potential to cause dysbiosis --- a big part of the reason you can't simply take probiotics to clear most hardcore Gut issues (HERE).
 Before we move on, let's talk for just a moment about another way that drugs foul up homeostasis --- side effects.

 Often referred to in the scientific literature as "Adverse Events" or 'A.E.'s, side effects are an ever-present consequence of consuming medication.
 How common are drug side effects?
 Dog common!
-The truth is, they are far more common than the medical community lets on.
-Part of this is due to the fact that when it comes to doing the studies for drugs, the fox is guarding the hen house (HERE).
-The FDA is another of the many corrupted governmental organizations, often rubber-stamping large numbers of fraudulent studies put out by that BIG PHARMA.
+The truth is, they are far more common than the medical community lets on (see first link in previous paragraph).
+Part of this is due to the fact that when it comes to doing the studies for drugs, the fox is guarding the hen house.
+The FDA, along with numerous other governmental watchdog organizations, often rubber-stamping large numbers of fraudulent studies put out by that BIG PHARMA.
 The general public (not to mention the medical profession) is then told that these studies are the "BEST EVIDENCE" as far as your treatment is concerned.
 You really want the truth about side effects?
-When you actually look at large meta-analysis (plural), you find that SIDE EFFECTS (or HERE) of drugs (vaccines included) are being under-reported by at least 90%.
+When you actually look at large meta-analysis (plural), you find that SIDE EFFECTS of drugs (vaccines included) are being under-reported by at least 90%.
 In other words, at the very most, only one in ten drug-related AE's are ever reported to the proper authorities, which dramatically skews the safety profile of said medication.
 Usually it's closer to 1 in 50 or even 1 in 100 (gulp).

 If you think I am overstating my case concerning today's post, take a gander at the scientific paper from one of Spain's oldest universities (established in 1446); University of Girona (Chronic Inflammatory Diseases are Stimulated by Current Lifestyle: How Diet, Stress Levels and Medication Prevent our Body From Recovering), and published in the April 2012 issue of Nutrition and Metabolism.
 Listen to what the authors say about the relationship between drugs and homeostasis.